 #30.
 Around 75% of Scousers have Irish roots

-Liverpool has the strongest Irish heritage of any UK city, with around 75% of the city’s population having Irish roots.
+One of the more interesting facts about Liverpool population – it has the strongest Irish heritage of any UK city, with around 75% of the city’s population having Irish roots.
 Due to the close proximity of the ports, many people fled Ireland to escape the Great Famine between 1845-1849, and by 1851, more than 20% of Liverpool’s population was Irish.

 #31.
 Australia’s 10-pound immigration scheme started in Liverpool